 All the above expenses relate to Machinery.
 If no such Machinery is purchased, the entity will not incur these charges.

 Similarly, the benefits arising from such machinery will not be just for a year or two.
 It reaps benefits throughout its useful life.
 So, we need to capitalize on all these expenses.
-Depreciation matches the revenues with costs throughout machinery usage.
+Depreciation matches revenues with costs over the life of the machinery.

 That’s the Logic behind adding all these costs to the Machinery Cost.